-Bond Counsel: The District has engaged Coats Rose, P.C., Dallas, Texas, as Bond Counsel in connection with the issuance of the Bonds.
+General Counsel & Bond Counsel: The District has engaged Coats Rose, P.C., Dallas, Texas, as general counsel and as Bond Counsel in connection with the issuance of the Bonds.
 The legal fees to be paid Bond Counsel for services rendered in connection with the issuance of the Bonds are based on a percentage of the Bonds actually issued, sold and delivered and, therefore, such fees are contingent on the sale and delivery of the Bonds.

-Disclosure Counsel: The District has engaged Orrick, Herrington & Sutcliffe LLP, Houston, Texas as Disclosure Counsel in connection with the issuance of the Bonds.
+Disclosure Counsel: The District has engaged The Muller Law Group, PLLC, Sugar Land, Texas, as Disclosure Counsel in connection with the issuance of the Bonds.
 The legal fees to be paid Disclosure Counsel for services rendered in connection with the issuance of the Bonds are contingent on the sale and delivery of the Bonds.

 Financial Advisor: The District has engaged the firm of Robert W. Baird & Co.
-Incorporated as financial advisor to the District.
+Incorporated, Houston, Texas, as financial advisor to the District.
 Payment to the Financial Advisor by the District is contingent upon the issuance, sale and delivery of the Bonds.
 The Financial Advisor is not obligated to undertake, and has not undertaken to make, an independent verification or to assume responsibility for the accuracy, completeness, or fairness of the information in this Official Statement.